thejsdeveloper/react-resources/readme.md

 ![Hook flow diagram](assets/images/hook-flow.png)

-## Where to put state decision tree
+## Where to put React State: A decision tree

 This image is taken from Kent C Dodds' blog [State Colocation will make your React app faster](https://kentcdodds.com/blog/state-colocation-will-make-your-react-app-faster).
 Refer to blog for better understanding this flow